-We did not grant any options during fiscal 2018 or 2017.
+We did not grant any options during fiscal 2019 or 2018.

-We did not have any options exercised during fiscal 2018 or fiscal 2017.
+We had 5,000 options exercised during the fiscal year ended June 30, 2019 and did not have any options exercised during the fiscal year ended June 30, 2018.
 All remaining outstanding stock options are fully vested and all related compensation cost was fully recognized at June 30, 2014.
-No options vested during the fiscal years ended June 30, 2018 and June 30, 2017.
+No options vested during the fiscal years ended June 30, 2019 and June 30, 2018.

-During fiscal 2018, we granted a total of 175,000 restricted stock shares to the members of our Board of Directors and certain key members of our Board of Directors and certain key members of our Board of Directors and certain key members of our Board of Directors and certain key members of our management team pursuant to the 2009 Plan.
-These restricted stock grants vest over three or five years from the date of grant and the unvested shares cannot be sold or otherwise transferred and the rights to receive dividends, if declared by our Board of Directors, are forfeitable until the shares become vested.
-There were 458,012 vested restricted stock shares as of June 30, 2018 and there were 319,355 vested restricted stock shares as of June 30, 2017.
-The total remaining unrecognized compensation cost related to unvested restricted stock shares amounted to \$3.1 million at June 30, 2018 and the weighted average remaining requisite service period of unvested restricted stock shares was 2.6 years.
+During fiscal 2019, we granted a total of 190,000 restricted stock shares to the members of our Board of Directors and certain key members of our management team pursuant to the 2009 Plan.
+During fiscal 2018, we granted a total of 175,000 restricted stock shares to the members of our Board of Directors and certain key members of our management team pursuant to the 2009 Plan.
+These restricted stock grants vest over three or five years from the date of grant and the unvested shares cannot be sold or otherwise transferred and the right to receive dividends, if declared by our Board of Directors, is forfeitable until the shares become vested.
+The total remaining unrecognized compensation cost related to unvested restricted stock shares amounted to \$3.5 million at June 30, 2019 and the weighted average remaining requisite service period of unvested restricted stock shares was 2.3 years.
+The weighted average fair value of restricted stock shares granted during fiscal 2019 was \$11.57 per share.
 The weighted average fair value of restricted stock shares granted during fiscal 2018 was \$11.30 per share.
-The weighted average fair value of restricted stock shares granted during fiscal 2017 was \$8.82 per share.